-- 3.4.3.2 At least one job briefing shall be conducted before each day or shift. - 3.4.3.3 Additional job briefings shall be held if changes that may affect the safety of the workers occur during the course of the day or if additional hazards are found. - 3.4.3.4 The job briefing should be documented. - 3.4.4 An inspection shall be made by a qualified arborist with specific training in electrical hazard recognition to determine whether an electrical hazard exists before performing arboricultural operations. - 3.4.5 An arborist with specific training in tree hazard assessment shall visually inspect the tree, including the root collar and the area immediately surrounding the tree, for hazards before anyone enters the tree or performs any work on the tree. - 3.4.6 When definite indicators of decay, weakly attached branches, or dead bark are seen, the qualified arborist shall determine if the tree can withstand the forces to be applied during the work. - 3.4.6.1 If there is a question as to the condition of the tree relative to the task to be performed, work shall not commence until a more thorough assessment can be made. - 3.4.7 A second arborist, an arborist trainee, or another worker trained in emergency procedures shall be within visual or voice communication during arboricultural operations above 12 ft (3.65 m) that are not subject to the requirements of Section 4.5.15.
+- 3.4.5 An arborist with training in the assessment of tree hazards shall visually inspect the tree, including the root collar and the area immediately surrounding the tree, for hazards before anyone enters the tree or performs any work on the tree. - 3.4.6 When definite indicators of decay, weakly attached branches, or dead bark are seen, the qualified arborist shall determine if the tree can withstand the forces to be applied during the work. - 3.4.6.1 If there is a question as to the condition of the tree relative to the task to be performed, work shall not commence until a more thorough assessment can be made. - 3.4.7 A second arborist, an arborist trainee, or another worker trained in emergency procedures shall be within visual or voice communication during arboricultural operations above 12 ft (3.65 m) that are not subject to the requirements of Section 4.5.15. - 3.4.8 The arborist in charge shall determine whether direct supervision is needed on a work site.